UltraEngine/Documentation/CPP/Window_Minimize.md

 # Window::Minimize

-This method minimizes the window to fill the entire dekstop client area.
+This method minimizes the window to the desktop taskbar.

 ## Syntax